ECE Department Highlights

 2019.
 Together with other women engineering students from CBU, they also competed

 at the conference as one of the eleven chosen teams.

 - ECE senior student Benjamin Vincent presented a paper titled "Low-cost remote monitoring

 system for small-scale UPS installations in developing countries" at the IEEE Global

-is co-authored by all three members of his capstone design team.
+paper is co-authored by all three members of his capstone design team and their advisor,

 - The IEEE student branch at CBU hosted four teams (2 from CBU and 2 from California

 State University - San Bernardino) for their participation in the IEEEXtreme 24-hour